-Headteachers and schools governors have a responsibility to ensure that RE and Collective Worship are being well provided in the school, so it is important to include these areas of school life on the agenda for at least one meeting a year.
-This could be placed in the wider context of the school's provision for spiritual, moral, social and cultural development.
+Headteachers, schools governors have a responsibility to ensure that RE and Collective Worship are being well provided in the school, so it is important to include these areas of school life on the agenda for at least one meeting a year.
+This could be placed in the Swindon SACRE is indebted to the work of Dave Francis and North Somerset SACRE for allowing us to adapt their guidance. wider context of the school's provision for spiritual, moral, social and cultural development.

 It is important to distinguish between RE and Collective Worship and to ensure that RE is given specific curriculum time in order to meet the requirements of the appropriate agreed syllabus.
-In community and voluntary controlled schools this will be 'Awareness, Mystery and Value' (AMV), the locally agreed syllabus for RE in Bristol.
+In community and voluntary controlled schools this will be the Swindon locally agreed Syllabus.
 In Church of England voluntary aided schools AMV is also used, with some additional emphasis on Christian studies and in Roman Catholic VA schools the diocesan syllabus is used.
-The diocesan education authorities should be consulted for further detail.
+The diocesan education authorities should be consulted for further details.
+In non- religious foundation Academies RE must be taught in compliance with the funding agreement and this may well be the Swindon locally agreed syllabus.